iCharlesHu/swift-experimental-subprocess/README.md

         _ body: (sending @escaping (Subprocess, StandardInputWriter) async throws -> R) ) async throws -> ExecutionResult<R>

+    /// Run a executable with given parameters specified by a
+    /// `Subprocess.Configuration`
+    /// - Parameters:
+    ///   - configuration: The `Subprocess` configuration to run.
+    ///   - output: The method to use for redirecting the standard output.
+    ///   - error: The method to use for redirecting the standard error.
+    ///   - body: The custom configuration body to manually control
+    ///       the running process and write to its standard input.
+    /// - Returns a ExecutableResult type containing the return value
+    ///     of the closure.
     public static func run<R>(
         using configuration: Configuration,
         output: RedirectedOutputMethod = .redirectToSequence,